How to start an online business in Canada!

 - Private sector financing

 Setting up a Website.
-It is the first major foray into being an actual online business.
+It is the first major foray into being an actual online business and we can help you launch, grow and scale with our website and inbound marketing plans.
 Let’s break down these steps for you:

 a.
 Domain Name– Choose a good domain name .
 The domain name should portray your personality as well as make the website easy to remember.
 It’s not always the best idea to use your registered business name as your domain.
 A Domain name should be short and catchy and most importantly, available!
-You can check the list of available domain names using NameCheap or Bluehost.
+You can check the list of available domain names on websites like namecheap or bluehost.

 Using the special .ca extension denotes that you are a Canada focussed business.

 b.
 Hosting – So you chose a domain from a domain registrar now you need to figure out where to host it.
 In most of the cases the domain registrar also provides hosting services.
-Bluehost provides plan starting $3.95 per month for example.
+We do provide that for free in our StepToPro and StepToGrowth plans.

 c.
 CMS – A content management system is required to create, manage, edit or delete your content online.
 You should plan a robust CMS platform for your business requirements.
-You have the option to choose between open source CMS such as WordPress, Drupal and proprietary CMS such as HubSpot , SiteCore or Sitefinity.
-Both has pros and cons; I recommend getting started with a simple CMS like WordPress that will save you platform cost and scale later as desired.
-Check out my list of CMS tools here.
+You have the option to choose between open source CMS such as WordPress, Drupal and proprietary CMS such as Shopify, HubSpot, Wix, SiteCore or Sitefinity.
+Both has pros and cons; we recommend getting started with a simple CMS like WordPress that will save you platform cost and scale later as desired.
+Check out our list of CMS tools here.

 d.
 The Shopping Cart & Payment Gateway – If you are planning to be an online retailer or just planning to sell a few informational products, choose a suitable shopping cart provider as per your need.
 You have options of using e-commerce platforms like Woo Commerce and Shopify.